Zeno-Young-GitHub/Zeno-Young-GitHub.githun.com/index.md

 - **Project 3: Binocular matching assisted by structured light**
 #### Other than hardware devices, we still need programme to help us analyses the data.
 We use Matlab to match the two pictures.
 Finally we achieve pixel - level matching accuracy.

-#### All files and part of codes related to above projects can be found on my homepage.
+#### All files and part of codes related to above projects can be found in my repository.